Skip to main content

 Vascular Ultrasound (Doppler Scan)

-Vascular Ultrasound is open from 8.00am to 4.30pm, Monday to Friday.
-We are based at the University Hospital of Wales on the Ground Floor - see the UHW department plan for directions.
+The Vascular Ultrasound department is open from 8.00am to 4.30pm, Monday to Friday.
+We are based at the University Hospital of Wales on the Ground Floor - see the Doppler map for directions:

 • Dr Paul Williams